consideratecode/django-behind-the-curtain/README.rst

 Behind the curtain
 ==================
-Code examples for the talk `"Behind the curtain - How Django handles a request" <https://2018.djangocontent.eu/hd/talk/37A8EC/>`_ at DjangoCon Europe 2018.
+Code examples for the workshop "Behind the curtain - How Django handles a request", presented at `DjangoCon Europe 2019 <https://members.2019.djangocon.eu/conference/talk/UH9AKN/>`_.

 Each sub-directory contains a small Django project.